Tools

 Connect Subcommand

-The connect subcommand provides the same functionality with explicit flags:
+Or use the connect subcommand for the same result, with explicit flags:

 rdc term connect -m server-1